scheinerman/DrawingObjects.jl/docs/src/index.md

 ## Circular Shapes

-### Empty circles
+### Circles
 Circles are created from a center and a radius:
 * `Circle(z, r)` is the circle centered at (complex) `z` with radius `r`.
 * `Circle(x, y, r)` is the circle centered at `(x,y)` with radius `r`.

-### Filled circles

-Disks are called `FilledCircle`s.
-That is, their interior is an opaque color.
+A `FilledCircle` is a circle whose interior has a color.
 Like circles, create with one of these:
 * `FilledCircle(z, r)`
 * `FilledCircle(x, y, r)`